johnbillion/action-wordpress-plugin-attestation/README.md

 # WordPress Plugin Attestation

 Do you use GitHub Actions to deploy your plugin to the wordpress.org plugin directory?
-Add this action to your deployment workflow to generate a [build provenance attestation](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds) of the plugin zip file on wordpress.org.
+Add this action to your deployment workflow to generate a [build provenance attestation](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds) of the plugin zip file on wordpress.org and therefore harden the supply chain security of your plugin.

 This action integrates well with [the WordPress Plugin Deploy action](https://github.com/marketplace/actions/wordpress-plugin-deploy), but it can work with any workflow which deploys your plugin.